Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 Maximum Towing Capacity 2,000 pounds2

-Maximum Cargo Capacity 59.3 cu ft (with floorboard up)
+Maximum Cargo Capacity 59.3 cu ft (with floorboard down)

 Seating Capacity 5